viplavs2004/Oyo_Hotel_booking_Analysis/README.md

 - Market segments contributing to total bookings and cancellations.
 - The most demanded room types and hotel types.
 - Factors influencing high cancellation rates.

+## Dataset Description:
+The dataset used for this project contains information about hotel bookings, including features such as:

 The project is designed to assist hotel managers and analysts in making data-driven decisions to optimize revenue and improve customer retention.